anhduy1202/Matrix-Solver/README.md

 # Matrix-Solver
-> A terminal program that help you solve matrix problem including Reduced Row Echelon Form, Rank, Tranpose, ...
+> A terminal program that helps you solve matrix problem such as Reduced Row Echelon Form, Rank, Tranpose, ...

 ## Requirements
 * Python version >= 3.0